Join our Undergraduate Open Days

 The British Psychological Society

 The BA Psychology in Education degree offers exciting exchange opportunities for studying overseas.
-Through the European Educational Exchange Programme and the International Exchange Programme, student can choose to study at a number of selected institutions in countries across the world including Norway, Germany, the Netherlands, Canada, China and the USA.
+Through the European Educational Exchange Programme and the International Exchange Programme, students can choose to study at a number of selected institutions in countries across the world including Norway, Germany, the Netherlands, Canada, China and the USA.
 These exchanges enhance your critical knowledge and understanding by promoting a diverse and international approach to the interdisciplinary social sciences.
 Modules are taught and assessed in English so you won’t have to worry about language barriers.
 You will be in regular contact with our departmental International Study Abroad Coordinator as you plan your exchange.

 My degree allows me to explore further my passion of psychology with application to the classroom while still attaining the highly desired BPS accreditation.
 This research-based focus degree is not only giving me a diploma but beneficial life skills.